0xaaash/0xaaash/README.md

 - 👋 Hi, I’m @Wynton123
 - 👀 I’m interested in blockchain, cryptocurrency and anything decentralized and free.
 - 🌱 I’m currently learning python for I'm a beginner...
-- 💞️ I’m looking to join some beginner's group and learn together
+- 💞️ I’m looking to join some beginner's groups and learn together.
 - 📢 I'm working in blockchain industry so I'm also looking for potential developers for our ecosystem.
 - 📫 How to reach me: wynton2020@gmail.com